Emp5r0R/Secure-The-Throne/content/posts/1741895312886-Support-Walkthrough(HTB)/index.md

 description: "Support is an Easy difficulty Windows machine that features an SMB share that allows anonymous authentication....."
 tags: ["Easy", "Windows", "HTB", "Hacking", "Active Directory", "Walkthrough"]
 ---
+## About
+- Support is an Easy difficulty Windows machine that features an SMB share that allows anonymous authentication.
+After connecting to the share, an executable file is discovered that is used to query the machine&amp;amp;amp;amp;#039;s LDAP server for available users.
+Through reverse engineering, network analysis or emulation, the password that the binary uses to bind the LDAP server is identified and can be used to make further LDAP queries.
+A user called `support` is identified in the users list, and the `info` field is found to contain his password, thus allowing for a WinRM connection to the machine.
+Once on the machine, domain information can be gathered through `SharpHound`, and `BloodHound` reveals that the `Shared Support Accounts` group that the `support` user is a member of, has `GenericAll` privileges on the Domain Controller.
+A Resource Based Constrained Delegation attack is performed, and a shell as `NT Authority\System` is received.

 ## Reconnaissance & Enumeration
 - The port scan reveals multiple open ports
 ![Pasted image 20241221142512.png](https://github.com/Emp5r0R/Db_of-pics/blob/main/Pasted%20image%2020241221142512.png?raw=true)